HewlettPackard/Docker-SimpliVity/ops/README.md

 # Appendix A
-This is a recommended BOM for the 3 nodes Express Containers for Docker EE: Ops Edition.
+This is a recommended BOM for the 3 nodes HPE Express Containers with Docker EE: Ops Edition.
 Please verify with your HPE account team to ensure these are the latest BOM SKUs.

 **Table 21.** BOM for each SimpliVity node.
 Dual Socket – 14 cores per Socket, 5x1.92TB value flash